 At first glance, this concept may seem to contradict healthy healing, but the idea took off, and while the museum was on tour, people from all over began to donate their reminders of heartbreak.
 Now the museum has a permanent home in Croatia, and contains a fascinating collection of former tokens of affection.
 Besides the anticipated teddy bears and letters, the collection also includes a few poignant and sometimes unsettling surprises -- a tiny bottle filled with a woman's tears, an axe and taser gun, and perhaps the strangest offering, a prosthetic leg.

-As melancholy of a subject as it may seem, the museum is quite popular -- be it voyeurism, purification, or just the acknowledgment that the lonely feeling of heart sickness is universal, over 1,000 people a week visit the collection.
+As melancholy of a subject as it may seem, the museum is quite popular - be it voyeurism, purification, or just the acknowledgment that the lonely feeling of heart sickness is universal, over 1,000 people a week visit the collection.
+Due to this location's intense success, a second Museum of Broken Relationships opened in Los Angeles in 2016.